Amsterdam • Netherlands

 Amsterdam has an amazing collection of museums, ranging from masterpieces of art to porn, vodka and cannabis.
 Some of the museums include Anne Frank House, dedicated to Anne Frank, a Jewish girl who kept a diary while hiding from Nazi persecution in hidden rooms at the rear of the building, an exhibition on the life of Anne Frank, but also highlights other forms of persecution and discrimination.

 The Rijksmuseum has a large collection of paintings from the Dutch Golden Age.
-Van Gogh Museum, the Dutch Post-Impressionist painter whose work had a far-reaching influence on 20th century art for its vivid colors and emotional impact.
+Van Gogh Museum, the Dutch Post-Impressionist painter whose work had a far-reaching influence on 20th-century art for its vivid colours and emotional impact.
 This museum has the largest collection of Van Gogh’s paintings and drawings in the world

 The two main nightlife areas are the Leidseplein and the Rembrandtplein.
 The Reguliersdwarsstraat is the main street for the GLBT community and nightlife.